shoumitro-cse/weather_advice_product_app/README.md

 ## Testing
 ```
-Here, A total of 31 (Thirty one)  unit test has been added. al
+Here, A total of 31 (Thirty one)  unit test has been added. also,
+you can run it separately.
+Each testing class doc provides
+instructions on how to run it
 To run all test cases:
 python manage.py test tests
 ```